php-http/documentation/docs/migrating.md

 ## Migrating from Ivory Http Adapter

 The monolithic ivory package has been separated into several smaller, more specific packages.
-For a list of the packages, see the (package overview)[package-overview.md]
+For a list of the packages, see the [package overview](package-overview.md).

 Instead of `Ivory\HttpAdapter\PsrHttpAdapter`, use `Http\Client\HttpClient`.
 The HttpClient simply has a method to send requests.